mitul1208/CC3200_Sniffer_Application/README.md

 This Application showcase How you can use cc3200 as Sniffer.

+Download and Import the project in CCS studio.
 You can apply and filter packets on below fields.

 1. Source MAC address